khaors/geocompr/main.md

 plot(world)
 #> Warning: plotting the first 9 out of 10 attributes; use max.plot = 10 to
 #> plot all
+#> Warning in classInt::classIntervals(values, nbreaks, breaks): var has
+#> missing values, omitted in finding classes

+#> Warning in classInt::classIntervals(values, nbreaks, breaks): var has
+#> missing values, omitted in finding classes
 ```

 <div class="figure" style="text-align: center">